What caused tech layoff 2022–2024

 Grow the market shares.
 Grow the revenue.
 Grow the number of products.
 Grow the headcount.

-Tech companies have to grow even at the cost of borrowing more money.
+Tech companies had to grow even at the cost of borrowing more money.

-It was the rational thing to do because the capital market was rewarding companies that show growth.
-Not to mention the market is flooded with credit liquidity.
+It was the rational thing to do because the capital market was rewarding companies that showed growth.
+Not to mention the market was flooded with credit liquidity.
 Why leave the money on the table?

 That was when the tech companies were raining money.

-Tech workers started getting double digit salary adjustments.
+Tech workers started getting double-digit salary adjustments.
 A promotion every 1–2 years was common.
-Job hopping yields 20–30% increment easily.
+Job hopping yielded 20–30% increments easily.

 The industry has created a highly inflated salary among tech workers.